Skip to main content

 • Would you like to enroll directly in a language school in that country?

-Advantages: favorable prices, international population, some have agreements with American universities for transfer credit, set tuition, etc.
+Advantages: favorable prices, international population, some have agreements with American universities for logistics such as transfer credit and set tuition

 • Are your language skills already advanced enough to enroll directly in a foreign university?